 Preparation day is the connection day.
 Missionaries may read letters and messages during the week as time allows, but they reply — by letter, email, online messaging, or audio/video chat — on their weekly preparation day, which ends at 6:00 p.m.
 Special occasions and emergencies are handled per missionary guidelines.
 Expect a weekly cadence and treasure it.

 Getting the mailing address.
-Missionaries receive their full MTC mailing address by email a few days before traveling to Provo, and it's different from the MTC's street address.
+Missionaries receive their full MTC mailing address by email a few days before traveling to Provo, and it is not the same as the MTC's street address.
 Your missionary has to give it to you — MTC staff are not authorized to release missionary addresses, and emails sent to the information desk won't be forwarded.
+This is the single most common preventable mistake: a package addressed to 2005 North 900 East is a package taking the scenic route.

 Sending Packages (Read This Before You Ship Cookies)